Hitting two BSM particles with one lepton-jet: search for a top partner decaying to a dark photon, resulting in a lepton-jet: Maverick Top Partners

 \subsection{Event Generation}

-We generated events using \textsc{MadGraph5} interfaced with \textsc{Pythia8} \cite{Sjostrand:2014zea} (using the default \textsc{NN23LO1} parton distribution function set \cite{Ball:2013hta}) from \textsc{UFO} \cite{Alloul:2013bka} files based on the maverick top partner model in \cite{Kim:2019oyh}, with the relevant parameters above set as: $v_d = 10$ GeV, $\varepsilon = 0.001$.
-We vary the VLT masses from $1$ TeV, $3$ TeV to $5$ TeV (with cross sections of $47.6$ fb, $0.41$ fb and $0.0054$ fb respectively) to make sure that we remain at the phase space where it is singly produced.
-Also, we chose $m_{\gamma_d} = 0.1$ GeV which ensures that the branching ratio (BR) to $e^+ e^-$ is 1.
+Signal events were generated using \textsc{MadGraph5} interfaced with \textsc{Pythia8} \cite{Sjostrand:2014zea} (using the default \textsc{NN23LO1} parton distribution function set \cite{Ball:2013hta}) from \textsc{UFO} \cite{Alloul:2013bka} files based on the maverick top partner model in \cite{Kim:2019oyh}.
+As outlined in the aforementioned reference, the free external parameters of the model are as follows (with their corresponding values): the dark sector Higgs boson vev $v_d = 10$ GeV, the dark kinetic mixing parameter $\varepsilon = 0.001$, the top-VLT mixing angle $\sin{\theta_{l}^{t}} = 0.1$, the scalar mixing angle between the Higgs and dark Higgs boson, $\sin{\theta_S} = 0.1$, and the dark Higgs boson mass $m_{H_d} = 10$ GeV.
+The other two free parameters are the $M_{VLT}$ and $m_{\gamma_d}$ masses.
+We vary the $M_{VLT}$ from $1$ TeV to $5$ TeV (with cross sections of $47.6$ fb to $0.0054$ fb respectively) to make sure that we remain at the phase space where it is singly produced.
+Also, we chose $m_{\gamma_d} = 0.1$ GeV which ensures that the branching ratio (BR) to $e^+ e^-$ is 1, as can be seen in Fig. 8(b) of Ref. \cite{Kim:2019oyh}.

 For each signal mass point, 100,000 events were generated, while for each background processes, 1 million events were generated.
 All the background processes have been generated using \textsc{Pythia8} as well.
 While a leading order generator cannot model all the background accurately, our aim here is to get the general characteristics of the background processes, and suggest ways to reduce them, for which \textsc{Pythia8} is adequate.
 In any case, the region of interest is the tail of reconstructed VLT mass distribution, so only general features can be studied in a particle level analysis with limited Monte Carlo statistics.
-Finally, all distributions below are normalised using an integrated luminosity of $300$ fb$^{-1}$, corresponding to projected combined integrated luminosity after LHC Run 3.
+Finally, all distributions below are normalised using an integrated luminosity of $300$ fb$^{-1}$, corresponding to projected combined integrated luminosity combining LHC Run 2 and Run 3.